Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Urine test: wider detection window

-The urine test is often preferred when multiple substance families need to be detected with a generally wider detection.
+Urine tests are often preferred when multiple substance families need to be detected with a detection window generally broader detection.
 Depending on the chosen reference, it can detect THC, cocaine, amphetamines, methamphetamines, opiates, MDMA, benzodiazepines, methadone, buprenorphine, barbiturates, tricyclic antidepressants or certain new psychoactive substances.

 See Drugdiag® T urine tests

-Substances and families that can be tested depending on the tests
+Substances and families that can be detected according to the tests

 BZO: benzodiazepines MOP / OPI: opiates MTD: methadone BUP: buprenorphine TCA: tricyclic antidepressants BAR: barbiturates AMP: amphetamines MET: methamphetamines MDMA: ecstasy

 Important limitation: no rapid test detects “all medications” or “all drugs.”
 Each device works with a specific panel.
-Before choosing a test, it is necessary to identify the family or families being tested: benzodiazepines, opiates, methadone, buprenorphine, amphetamines, TCAs, barbiturates, THC, cocaine, MDMA, etc.
+Before choosing a test, it is necessary to identify the family or families sought: benzodiazepines, opiates, methadone, buprenorphine, amphetamines, TCA, barbiturates, THC, cocaine, MDMA, etc.

 How to choose the right screening test?